MooersLab/writingLogTemplate/README.md

 ## Features

-- 20 considerations for planning a manuscript.
+- Protocol for planning a manuscript.
 - A table of contents that is automatically generated and hyperlinked.
 - An automatically generated index that is hyperlinked.
 - Support for generating a references cited section from a Bibtex library.
-- Section for lists required for mot manuscripts, including an inventory of the data locations.
+- Section for lists required for most manuscripts like keywords.
+- Includes inventories of the private and public data locations.
 - A writing log section for recording notes on each day's accomplishments.
 - Plot of wordcount by writing session to track your progress.